sstanfield/NDND/README.md

 # Named Data Networking Neighbor Discovery (NDND)

-NOTE: This is a fork with the intent or allowing neighbor discovery using multi-cast and no server (ie, clients can find each other with no other support).
+NOTE: This is a fork of https://github.com/Zhiyi-Zhang/NDND that was heavily modified with the intent of being an ad-hoc (serverless) neighbor discovery protocol for NDN.
+It does NOT implement the same protocol but it is based on it.
-This readme has NOT been updated for those changes yet.
-Also if a client can not find a server it will become the server.
-This is VERY brittle right now (race conditions, etc).

 ## An Overview

 Named Data Networking proposes a fundamental change to the Internet’s architecture, moving from a point-to-point to a data-centric model.
 NDN can run over layer 2 (WiFi, Bluetooth, etc) or over TCP/UDP/IP.
 When running over IP, NDN hosts need a way of automatically discovering and establishing connectivity with each other.
-This project provides an implementation of NDN Neighbor Discovery service, which uses a rendezvous server to allow NDN hosts in the same network to discover each other and automatically establish NDN connectivity by creating UDP/IP tunnels among them.
+This project provides an implementation of an ad hoc neighbor discovery service.
+It uses multicast to a shared route for clients to discover each other (no server is needed) allowing NDN hosts in the same network to discover each other and automatically establish NDN connectivity by creating UDP/IP tunnels among themselves.
+Built as a service but should be easy to add to an application to provide an integrated discovery service.

 ## Authors
 * Zhiyi Zhang: zhiyi@cs.ucla.edu